v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 - Deploy the range
 - Navigate to the newly created systems!

 We're not going to get into hacking each of these systems in this post but you should be off to the races once we are done.
-Speaking of systems, i'm sure you're wondering what exactly it is that we are emulating.
+Speaking of systems, I'm sure you're wondering what exactly it is that we are emulating.
 Below is a table of the devices that we are able to emulate by default.

 | Number | Ludus Short Name | Full Name |
 | ------------- |:-------------:| -----:|